vishwakranti/PizzaApp/PizzaApp/Documentation/ReadMe.md

-﻿# Project Title - DSD 601 Software Development 2 - CarpetCostCalculator
+﻿# Project Title - DSD 601 Software Development 2 - Programming Project – Pizza App
 # Project Description - In this assessment, develop an application for ATC PizzaStore by using SDLC tools and techniques,
 C# programming language and object-oriented programming principles including Inheritance, Polymorphism, Abstraction, and the Factory Design Pattern.